ayjcodingclub/template-holiday-hacks/README.md

 # Welcome to your very own Holiday Hacks repository! ☃️
 Thank you so much for taking part in Holday Hacks!
 This is your group's repo for the hackathon.
 Use it to submit files, work with your team, and ask questions.

+Check out the example file to get started!

 ## What's Holiday Hacks?
 In teams of 1-4, make something cool in your favourite programming language with a holiday or winter theme!
 Start working on the 9th and join us for a demo party on December 16th.
 No coding experience required!